Real Estate Talk:

 By Joseph Marovitch

-For sellers, this means putting your best foot forward and using every advantage to sell for the best price possible in September when we all return from vacation.
-August is usually a quiet time in real estate and for those intending to sell, it is a good time to prepare the house to show its optimum form.
-In September, the real estate market picks up the pace and being ready at the gate is a very good practice.
+August is usually a quiet time in real estate and, for those intending to sell, it is a good time to prepare the house to show its optimum form in September, when the real estate market picks up the pace and being ready at the gate is a very good practice.

 September is a wonderful time to show off property if you are planning to sell.
 In September, the winds change direction and blow a little harder and colder.
 The leaves change colour and bloom bright before falling to the ground.
 September is a time to make one’s home as warm and inviting as possible.
+Every little thing to create an inviting atmosphere will assist in both selling the property quickly and at a good price.
 Some excellent steps to take before listing a property in the Fall are:

 - A thorough cleaning inside and out